Admins / Consultants / RevOps / Sales Cloud

 • Account Plan Objective Measure

-An optional feature you can also enable at this point is the Buyer Relationship Map, which will become available within the Account Plan record if you choose to use it.
-Since this feature is also included with Enterprise editions and above, you should definitely try it out and see how easily your users will be able to build fully interactive stakeholder hierarchies related to either accounts or opportunities.
+An optional feature you should also consider enabling at this point is the Buyer Relationship Map, which is available within the Account Plan record if you choose to use it.
+Since this feature is also included with Enterprise editions and above, you should definitely try it out.

 READ MORE: Salesforce Relationship Selling: The New Way for Your Sales Team to Engage Stakeholders